ddhar1/partiful-py/README.md

 # Partiful API Client

-A Python client for automatically getting access to partiful API (through your partiful acct creds) + interacting with the Partiful API.
+A Python client for automatically getting partiful auth cres +  interacting with the partiful API Cursor helped me translate the code from this repo to get me started, https://github.com/cerebralvalley/partiful-api, thank you [cerebralvalley]( https://github.com/cerebralvalley).

-Cursor helped me translate the code from this repo to get me started, https://github.com/cerebralvalley/partiful-api, thank you [cerebralvalley]( https://github.com/cerebralvalley).
+`partiful_bot`: helps you get an auth token automatically `partiful_api`: helps you interact with the auth token and request data from the API

 ## Installation
 You need python >=3.9